livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

          1. Managing editors and section lead editors will be selected by a two-thirds vote of the entire editorial board from by the other current members of the editorial board when there is a vacancy in either capacity.
-         1. Vacancies in the Section Lead editors can be filled on a temporary basis by an associate editor selected unanimously by the managing editors until the position can be filled, for no more than three months.
          1. Associate editors will be selected based on:
             1. Demonstrated scholarly expertise in computational molecular science, broadly defined.
             1. Stated commitment to contributed to decision making and maintenance of LiveCoMS.